aortem/entra-id-dart-auth-sdk/CONTRIBUTING.md

 # Contributing to Entra Id Dart Auth SDK

-Thank you for considering contributing to the Entra Id Dart Authentication SDK, a Dart implementation for Entra Id Authentication services designed to work out of the box for any application that wants to use Firebase and dart together.
+Thank you for considering contributing to the Entra Id Dart Authentication SDK, a Dart implementation for Entra Id Authentication services designed to work out of the box for any application that wants to use Entra Id and dart together.

 ## Quicklinks